What's Your Case Worth?404-920-4736

 Next, you want to ensure a police report is filed.
 If you are injured at the time of the loss, you should contact the police immediately to respond.
 In more serious accidents, your motorcycle may not even be drivable and will need to be towed from the scene.

-If you or a loved one were injured in a motorcycle accident, contact Atlanta motorcycle accident attorney Shani O. Brooks, P.C. today at 404-920-4736 to schedule a consultation.
+If you or a loved one were injured in an Atlanta motorcycle accident, contact Atlanta motorcycle accident attorney Shani O. Brooks, P.C. today at 404-920-4736 to schedule a consultation.

 Put your case in the hands of our firm by filling out the form below or calling us at 404-920-4736.